-Botanically known as Origanum vulgare, which in Greek means “joy of the mountains”, oregano is usually considered better in its dried form than fresh.
-The sweet-scented herb belongs to the mint family and is famous among the Italian and Mexican culinary, especially cheese and tomatoes.
+Botanically known as Origanum vulgare, which means “joy of the mountains” in Greek, oregano is usually considered better in its dried form than fresh.
+The sweet-scented herb belongs to the mint family and is famous in Italian and Mexican cuisine, especially cheese and tomatoes.
 It’s closely related to marjoram, which is ignored widely despite its usefulness in spicing pulses and red meats.
 It has a sweet, less peppery flavour.

 Popular for its bright green colour, slim stems, and grassy flavour, dill grows up to 1 metre tall.
 It’s used with pickled cucumbers or to spice fish, salads, and vegetables.
 It’s also used in egg dishes, dressings, and cream cheese.
 Furthermore, both the seeds and flowers are edible.

-Lavender is also regaining lost glory in dishes such as lavender jam, shortbread cookies, lavender ice cream, roasted potatoes, or grilled pork chops.
+Lavender also regains lost glory in dishes such as lavender jam, shortbread cookies, lavender ice cream, roasted potatoes, or grilled pork chops.
 Besides its spicing aspect, it’s been used for centuries to ease headaches.